We explain what to do when filing UK taxes abroad so that Brits living overseas can ensure they meet legal requirements and pay any taxes owed.

 UK residents pay UK income tax on their worldwide income.
 However, non-residents only pay tax on income earned in the UK.

-This system applies to all countries that make up the UK (England, Scotland, Wales, and Northern Ireland).
+This system applies to all countries that make up the United Kingdom (England, Scotland, Wales, and Northern Ireland).
 It includes income taxes, property taxes capital gains taxes, inheritance taxes, and Value Added Tax (VAT).

 The UK tax year starts on 6 April and finishes the following 5 April.
 Income tax of UK employees is normally collected through Pay As You Earn (PAYE) that is deducted before the salary is paid.